tookko/leaflet.sector/README.md

 # Sector
-A circle sector overlay with a certain radius in meters, theta angle and rotation angle for Leaflet.
+A circle sector overlay (with a certain radius in meters, theta angle and azimuth) for Leaflet.

 Extends [Circle](http://leafletjs.com/reference.html#circle).
 Use [Map#addLayer](http://leafletjs.com/reference.html#map-addlayer) to add it to the map.